pekoto-zz/GCP-Big-Data-ML/README.md

 2. Worker node: Stores data and performs calculations
 3. Edge node: Facilitate communication between users and master/worker nodes

+_Edge computing: brings data storage closer to the location where it's needed.
+In contrast to cloud computing, edge computing does decentralized computing at the edge of the network.__

+_Edge Node (aka.
+Google Global Cache - GGC)_: Points close to the user.
+Network operators and ISPs deploy Google servers inside their network.
+E.g., YouTube videos could be cached on these edge nodes.

-_Edge Point of Prescence_: Locations where Google interconnects with other networks.
-In general terms, a point at which two networks connect to one another.
-E.g., an ISP's PoP might consist of routers, switches and so on.
-When the user sends request the PoP connects them to the larger internet?
+_Edge Point of Prescence_: Locations where Google connects its network to the rest of the internet.

 https://peering.google.com/#/